ThrashingLaggard/xyToolz/docs/api/xyToolz.Security/xyHasher.md

   /// Returns a derived key (hash) as a byte array using PBKDF2 and the given hash algorithm.
         ///
+- `int SetKeySize(HashAlgorithmName algorithm)` — `private static`

+  /// Determines the key size in bytes based on the specified hash algorithm.
+        ///
 - `string BuildSaltedHash(HashAlgorithmName hashAlgorithm, string password, out byte[] salt)` — `public static`

   /// Builds a combined salt and Base64-encoded password hash string in the format "salt:hash".